-Generally, modules consist of one or several content roots and a module file, however, modules can exists without content roots.
+Generally, modules consist of one or several content roots and a module file, however, modules can exist without content roots.
 A content root is a folder where you store your code.
 Usually, it contains subfolders for source code, unit tests, resource files, and so on.
 A module file (the .iml file) is used for keeping module configuration.